AFosch/Epi-CTapp/README.md

     test_param = 'compliance'
     test_list = [70]
     ```
+> Please note the stochastic nature of the simulations may result in slighlth different effectiveness of the interventions each time the simulations are executed.

 ## Replicate Figure 4
 1. Edit ``paramters_def.py``: Define the ``voluntary``scenario in the function ``heatmap_param()``.
     ```python